 Les Deux Alpes is home to a great choice of traditional French restaurants that serve up hearty Savoyard cuisine and classic local dishes such as tartiflette and cheese fondue.
 The resort is very accessible, with excellent public transport links to the lifts, restaurants and bars so it’s unlikely you will need to use your car.

-Méribel is one of the best ski resorts to drive to, with an easy motorway route available from Calais to Moûtiers, followed by a short 25km hill up into the town.
+Méribel is one of the best ski resorts to drive to from the UK, with an easy motorway route available from Calais to Moûtiers, followed by a short 25km hill up into the town.
 The resort itself is world-renowned for its magical forest setting, après bars and bi-weekly street market.
 Have your fill in the epic winter playground of the Three Valleys ski area with 600km of terrain.
 It’s one of the largest ski areas in the world comprised of Val Thorens, Courchevel and Méribel.
 Down in the town you will find four fantastic villages.
 They range from the quieter, traditional atmosphere of Les Allues to the bustling Mottaret village.

 Stay at: Premium Residence L’Hevana for five-star self-catered apartments in the center of resort.

 One of the best self drive ski resorts, Alpe d’Huez offers self-drivers the same easy route from Calais to Grenoble, followed by a scenic climb up to resort via a route that has been made famous by the Tour de France in the summer months.
-The resort has been purpose-built to offer snow-sure conditions combined with wonderful sunshine.
+The ski resort has been purpose-built to offer snow-sure conditions combined with wonderful sunshine.
 Nicknamed ‘island in the sun’, Alpe d’Huez’s prime position offers skiers an average of 300 sunny days per year.
 There’s access to the high-altitude Pic Blanc glacier guaranteeing snowy slopes even in the later, sunniest months of the season.
 With 250km of slopes spread out across its ski area, there’s plenty of skiing for everyone.

 Stay at: Residence L’Ours Blanc, offering a choice of apartments for groups of various sizes.

 As one of the most famous ski resorts in the world, Val d’Isère is a great ski holiday choice.
-The drive may take a little longer.
+The drive may take a little longer from the UK.
 However, you will be rewarded by dramatic scenery as you climb the valley from Bourg St Maurice.
 Brimming with rustic chalets, luxurious hotels, bustling après bars and gourmet eateries; Val d’Isère has earned its place on the map as a must-visit destination.
 Up on the mountain, the Espace Killy ski area is hard to contend with.
 The ski area offers 300km of pistes that connect with the neighbouring Tignes ski resort.
 Try the infamous ‘La Face’ black run – an epic cliff face that was originally built for the winter Olympics.

 Stay at: Les Hauts du Rogoney for a self-catered apartment occupying an exclusive ski-in ski-out location to the Solaise lifts.